-NVIDIA Launches New Robotics Lab in Seattle
+Nvidia Launches New Robotics Lab in Seattle

 Here’s a brief video intro to the new lab to give you an idea of how things look over there:

-The mobile manipulator in the video is Franka Emika’s Panda arm mounted on top of an NVIDIA development platform.
+The mobile manipulator in the video is Franka Emika’s Panda arm mounted on top of an Nvidia development platform.
 The plan is to eventually upgrade the robot to dual arms, probably an omnidirectional base, and definitely more integrated sensors.
-The sensors in particular are key to what NVIDIA wants to focus on, which is getting robots to safely and effectively work around (and with) humans.
-But there’s a lot more research that goes into making useful human-friendly robots: grasping, manipulation, computer vision, object recognition, human-robot interaction and collaboration—the company has plenty of work to do.
+The sensors in particular are key to what Nvidia wants to focus on, which is getting robots to safely and effectively work around (and with) humans.
+But there’s a lot more research that goes into making useful human-friendly robots: grasping, manipulation, computer vision, object recognition, human-robot interaction, and collaboration—the company has plenty of work to do.

-For more details on NVIDIA’s approach to solving all of these robotics challenges, we spoke with Dieter Fox, senior director of robotics research at NVIDIA.
+For more details on Nvidia’s approach to solving all of these robotics challenges, we spoke with Dieter Fox, senior director of robotics research at Nvidia.

 IEEE Spectrum: The University of Washington has a great robotics program.
-How will things be different doing research with NVIDIA?
+How will things be different doing research with Nvidia?

 Dieter Fox: The kind of research that we want to do and the research philosophy that we want to follow is motivated by the fact that, as an academic, the kind of publication model that we have is sometimes a bit frustrating.
 It’s not very amenable to doing larger scale projects that run over multiple years and integrate different research strengths.
 What you typically see is your PhD student writes a paper, it gets accepted, and then I tell the student, "okay, now let’s integrate that into our larger robot system and get it to really work well in the real world."
 And of course the student says, "I don’t really want to do this because I cannot publish it."
 The student is strongly encouraged by this publishing model to move on to a new problem— there’s no strong encouragement to make it actually work.
 For the students, it’s fully understandable, but as an aging roboticist, it’s getting a bit frustrating.